selimseker/Say-Bul-find-the-number-/README.md

 Then the output will be one "+" and one "-".

-Meaning of this output is
+Meaning of this output is:

 -> One digit from your estimate is correct and it's in correct place (+) -> 2

 -> One digit from your estimate is correct but its place is wrong (-) -> 4

+ ---

 Codes are little bit complicated because of the experience that I had that times :D